Kivu Ebola epidemic: Effectiveness

-Treatment centres
+Treatment centers

 In August 2018, the Mangina Ebola Treatment Center was reported to be operational.
 A fourth Ebola Treatment Center (after those in Mangina, Beni and Butembo) was inaugurated in September in Makeke in the Mandima Health Zone of Ituri Province.
 Makeke is less than five kilometers from Mangina along a well-traveled local road; the site had been proposed in August when it appeared that a second Ebola Treatment Center would be needed in the area, and space was insufficient in Mangina itself to accommodate one.
 By mid-September, however, there had been only two additional cases in the Mandima Health Zone, and only sporadic cases were being reported in the Mabalako Health Zone.

 In February 2019, it was reported that attacks at treatment centers had been carried out in Butembo and Katwa.
 The motives behind the attacks were unclear.
 Due to the violence, international aid organizations had to stop their work in the two communities.
 In April, an epidemiologist from WHO was killed and two health workers injured in a militia attack on Butembo University Hospital in Katwa.
 In May, WHO's health emergencies chief said insecurity had become a "major impediment" to controlling the outbreak.
 He reported that since January there had been 42 attacks on health facilities and 85 health workers had been wounded or killed.
 "Every time we have managed to regain control over the virus and contain its spread, we have suffered major, major security events.
 We are anticipating a scenario of continued intense transmission".